tdriver/AGI.AnalyticalServices/README.md

 # AGI Analytical Services C# Software Development Kit

+NOTE: This repo is no longer maintained by me.
+See the repo at https://github.com/OneSkySystems/AnalyticalServices.SDK for a more updated version.

 Analytical Graphics Inc. (AGI) hosts a set of web services for performing complex analyses.
 The services are located here: <https://saas.agi.com/V1.>
 This project provides a C# SDK for interacting with the services.